-Financial Assets e.g. investments (excluding those in companies included in the Council's group accounts) and debtors are classified into three types - amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVPL).
+Financial Assets e.g. investments and debtors are classified into three types - amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVPL).

 The categorisation of financial assets into these types is dependent on the reason for holding these assets (to collect cash flows, to sell assets or achieve objectives by other means).